cleveland-metroparks/leaflet-crosshairs/README.md

 * A map that moves
 * When the map moves, our lat/lon values update in our form

+Main code as follows (careful -- careless use of jquery follows):

 ```Javascript
         <script>
             // Initiate map